Gender Wage Gap Guide

 Employers can also feel the negative effects of this pay gap.
-Employees who believe that they are being discriminated against, even passively, tend to have less job satisfaction and sense of loyalty to their employers than they would otherwise.
-Differing perceptions can also contribute to tension between male and female employees if the latter perceive the problem as systemic while the former do not.
+Employees who believe that they are being discriminated against, even passively, tend to have less job satisfaction and a smaller sense of loyalty to their employers than they would otherwise.
+Differing perceptions can also contribute to tension between male and female employees if the latter perceives the problem as systemic while the former does not.
 These corrosive effects on employee morale often translate into lower productivity.

 These are not all of the things you can do to improve your chances of narrowing the gender pay gap in your own life and career, but they highlight the need to be proactive.
 Your male coworkers and your company’s management may not see the problem in the same way that you do, so waiting for them to recognize it and to respond accordingly could be a frustrating experience.

 Federal and state laws exist making sexual discrimination illegal.
 Two such laws are the Equal Pay Act of 1963 and Title VII of the 1964 Civil Rights Act.
 Under the Equal Pay Act, you can file a lawsuit for gender-based pay discrimination directly, or you can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC) without precluding your ability to file a lawsuit on your own.
 Title VII claims require you to first file a complaint with the EEOC, which can take action on its own against the employer, or if it declines to do so it will notify you of your right to sue individually.